MicrosoftDocs/power-pages-docs/power-pages-docs/security/authentication/openid-settings.md

     1. Select **Save**.

-1. In this step, you enter the site settings for the portal configuration.
+1. In this step, you enter the site settings for the website configuration.

     > [!TIP]
     > If you closed the browser window after configuring the app registration in the earlier step, sign in to the Azure portal again and go to the app that you registered.